bka/documentation/markdown/en/documentation/upgrade-guide.md

 - Aligning with the current trend Web Components no longer support [Bower](https://bower.io/).
 As a replacement you can use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/)

-- Aligning with the current trend Web Components are now shipped as ES6 Module instead of HTML Imports.
+- Aligning with the current trend FACT-Finder Web Components are now shipped as ES6 Module instead of HTML Imports.
 Hence you have to load `bundle.js` instead of the HTML import as followed:

 ```html